Which Optomistic Universal LightProbe will best suit my specific LED test application?

 Which Universal LightProbe interfaces with a PC or USB port?

 - Universal LightProbe Spectra USB Sensors interface with a PC and provide a display of color wavelength and intensity via Windows HyperTerminal or TeraTerm software.

 Are Universal LightProbes compatible with Agilent 3070 Test Systems?

 - There are several advantages to using Universal Light Probe Sensors in your ICT applications.
 For a full article demonstrating 3070 Library Development techniques with any configuration LED, from a single LED to multiple LED packages, please contact us.

 Are Universal LightProbes compatible with Teradyne Test Systems?

 - Optomistic Products is a Teradyne Support Network member.
-Please contact firstname.lastname@example.org for more information.
+For a full article on using Universal LightProbes on the Teradyne platform, please contact us.